 From “Who am I supposed to be?” to “Ah, it finally makes sense why I am the way I am.”

-No single system can contain you, be cautious if it claims it can; you’re meant to outgrow every box you step into.
+No single system can contain you, and be cautious if it claims it can; you’re meant to outgrow every box you step into.
 So, use these tools as stepping stones, to test, reflect, cross-reference, and most importantly, stay curious and open-minded about the world and yourself.

 Because the most accurate map of who you are… is the one you keep drawing.